angular-buch/website-articles/blog/2025-10-signal-forms-part3/README.md

 It also exports the data model interface, initial state and schema for validation.
 The next step is to integrate all these parts into our main `RegistrationForm`.

-This is the place where the data model and state of the whole form is defined, including the identity information.
+This is the place where the data model and state of the whole form are defined, including the identity information.
 We create a new data property `identity` which holds a nested object of type `GenderIdentity`.
 The `initialState` has to be updated accordingly.